 - Establish a regular daily routine.
 Go to bed as early as possible.

 - Treat your face to one of our herbal moisturizers.

 In general, warts can be related to Vata, Pitta or Kapha.
 Around the nails they are usually associated with Vata.

 There are four factors that contribute: lubrication (Shleshaka Kapha), muscle tissue (Mamsa Dhatu), fat tissue (Meda Dhatu) and circulation/skin (Vyana Vata).

 When digestive impurities (ama) combine with these four factors, they create a toxic reaction (amavisha) that produces the warts.

 Breaking this cycle can be difficult.
 It begins with an ama-reducing diet: avoid heavy oils; favor light, nutritious foods; and cook with ginger, turmeric, cumin and fennel.

 Another approach is to pacify circulation/skin (Vyana Vata) externally.
 The Moisturizing Herbal Massage Oil will help with this.
 Besides massaging the whole body before you shower, you can soak the fingertips in the oil.

 Remember, as with all things in Ayurveda, a healthy lifestyle with a good diet and plenty of water, rest, exercise, and stress-management will go a long way to keeping you feeling—and looking—your best.
-With all these Ayurvedic tips in mind, you’ll be well on your way to healthy, glowing skin at any age.
+Build an all-natural Ayurvedic skincare routine with products for your skin type and age, and you’ll be well on your way to healthy, glowing skin.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.